Let’s Make The Mid-South A Safer Place To Live!

 The research and experiences of others have clearly identified that the best way to address this problem is through a “dedicated” cold case unit, but today we have reached a critical point where we need to “Stop the Bleeding at the Source” and focus on the incoming cases to get them solved before they become cold.

 To accomplish this department leaders need to beef up their homicide units, provide them with advanced training and receive support and assistance from their respective communities.
 If this doesn’t happen the problem is only going to get worse.

 According to the National Institute of Justices (NIJ) best practices guide for implementing and sustaining a cold case investigation unit we cannot afford to wait any longer for these cases to pile up, unresolved leaving so many families without answers.

 Support your police department!
 Donate to the to the Mid-South Cold Case Initiative and we will assist wherever we can.

 This initiative was founded by its President, Jim Adcock, PhD.

-- Served 3 years on the National Institute of Justice’s (NIJ) Cold Case Working Group to develop a Best Practices guide for conducting cold case investigations
+• Served 4 years on the National Institute of Justice’s (NIJ) Cold Case Working Group to develop a Best Practices guide for Implementing and Sustaining a Cold Case Investigation Unit.